HIPPOTION ROSETTA (Swinhoe, 1892)

 PUPA:

 Larval hostplants.
-Borreria, Morinda citrifolia and M. umbellata (Rubiaceae).
+Mainly Borreria, Morinda citrifolia and Morinda umbellata (Rubiaceae), but also various species of Boerhavia (Nyctaginaceae).
 In Hong Kong it has also been found on Pentas lanceolata (David L. Mohn, pers. comm.
 2005), which is also the main host in Hawaii.

 Pentas lanceolata.
 Photo: © Tony Pittaway.